 Located 2.7km from the city of Corfu, Corfu airport is well connected to mainland Greece and international airports.
 If travelling from the UK, airports such as London Heathrow and Stansted operate direct flights, which take around 3 hours.

 Mykonos may come to mind when imagining the white beaches of a Greek island.
-Rising to popularity, due to being one of the best party islands before rave culture was a thing, Mykonos now promotes luxury five star hotels and decadent parties everyone wants to get invited to.
+Rising to popularity, due to being one of the best party islands before rave culture was a thing, Mykonos now promotes luxury Greek villas and five star hotels, as well as decadent parties everyone wants to get invited to.
 Situated within the turquoise waters of the Aegean Sea, Mykonos old town is not to be missed.
 Lined with independent shops and eateries, the old town captures the hearts of travellers, leaving them wanting to return for more.

 How to get to Mykonos: